ncp-ph/ec2dhis2docker/README.md

 5. Then lastly: sudo apt install docker docker-compose
 6. Pull this repository upon logging in on SSH (Default is /home/ubuntu/) and execute: sudo docker-compose up -d
 7. Wait until containers are up (takes < 5 minutes)
-8. Go to http://<public_ip> or http://<endpoint> and login with these credentials: admin/district
+8. Go to http://<public_ip> and login with these credentials: admin/district

 Note: any changes on the site is saved on 'datadb' folder which is on the same directory as this repository